Accessing materials and data

 - quality activities (quality control, audit).

 Please email FSS-MTA-Coordinator@health.qld.gov.au to obtain a material transfer agreement form.

-The use of coronial material raises unique legal and ethical issues arising from the provisions of the Coroners Act 2003 and the fact that subjects are no longer alive.
+Research involving coronial material raises distinct legal and ethical issues arising from the provisions of the Coroners Act 2003 and the unique vulnerabilities of the subjects and their next of kin.